What to consider when getting a new kitten or cat.

 If you want to buy your kitten, that’s entirely up to you; just be mindful and look at reviews of who you’re picking up from and visit beforehand, see the mother, and see how they’re kept.
 Kitten Farms are a real thing, and they are only in it for profit, which equates to a lack of care that can lead to a lot of vet visits.

 You don’t want your first time getting a kitten to be stressful.
 It should be a fun and exciting new addition to your family, so be mindful and research a lot!
+We have written a blog on this subject.

 Conclusion